Ireland–NATO relations

 The Republic of Ireland and the North Atlantic Treaty Organization (NATO) have had a formal relationship since 1999, when Ireland joined as a member of the NATO Partnership for Peace (PfP) program and signed up to NATO's Euro-Atlantic Partnership Council (EAPC).
-To date, Ireland has not sought to join as a full NATO member due to its traditional policy of military neutrality.
+To date, Ireland has not sought to become a member of NATO due to its traditional policy of military neutrality.
+In 2024, the Republic of Ireland joined NATO's Individually Tailored Partnership Programme (ITPP) in order to increase its capabilities at countering potential threats to undersea infrastructure.

-Background of Irish neutrality
+Ireland, Austria, Cyprus and Malta are the only members of the European Union that are not members of NATO.

+History

+Background: Irish stance on military alliances prior to NATO's founding

 Following the Irish War of Independence with the United Kingdom, the Irish Free State was established in 1922.
 Its constitution stated, "Save in the case of actual invasion, the Irish Free State ... shall not be committed to active participation in any war without the assent of the Oireachtas [parliament]".

 Many countries made neutrality declarations during World War II.
 However, Ireland (which refers to the period as the emergency) was one of a handful of European states to remain neutral to the end of the war.
 For Taoiseach Éamon de Valera, the emphasis of Irish neutrality was on the preservation of Irish sovereignty.
 The Irish government had good reason to be concerned that supporting either side in the conflict could reignite grievances of the Irish Civil War, as there were pro- and anti-fascist movements in Ireland.
 The possibility that the Irish Republican Army might link up with German agents (in line with the Irish republican tradition of courting allies in Europe against the colonial power of the UK to secure their full independence), and thereby compromising Irish non-involvement, was considered.
 Additionally, there were fears that the United Kingdom, eager to secure Irish ports for their air and naval forces, might use the attacks as a pretext for an invasion of Ireland.
 It was believed that Ireland would take the German side if the United Kingdom attempted to invade Ireland, but would take the British side if invaded by Nazi Germany.
 In 1940, British envoy Malcolm MacDonald proposed an end to the partition of Ireland and acceptance of "the principle of a United Ireland" if the independent Irish state abandoned its neutrality and immediately joined the war against Germany and Italy.
 However De Valera rejected the proposals, as he worried that since unification would need to be agreed upon by "representatives of the government of Éire and the government of Northern Ireland" which distrusted the other intensely, there was "no guarantee that in the end we would have a united Ireland" and that it "would commit us definitely to an immediate abandonment of our neutrality".